-There is a plethora of negative consequences associated with unoptimized PDFs which at best waste your time, but worse, negatively impact your bottom line.
+There is a plethora of negative consequences associated with unoptimized PDFs which at best wastes your time, but at worst negatively impacts your bottom line.

-That's why it's so crucial to optimize every PDF you send and/or distribute.
+This is why it's so crucial to optimize every PDF you send and/or distribute!

 When optimizing PDFs, there are three factors to consider:

 In most instances you'll be optimizing for search and for file size, but if it's just a document destined for a client or colleague's email, then PDF SEO is unnecessary.
 We'll break down PDF optimization by each use case to make things simple.

 First and foremost, you need to ensure your PDF is optimized for reading on mobile devices.
 This applies to all PDFs whether they are destined for an email or are published to the web to attract new customers.